xiaoniuniu89/giglep4/README.md

 # Features

-This is an app I would have liked to use when I was working as a musician in my 20's.
+This is an app I would have liked to use when I was working as a musician in my 20s.
 A lot of the functionality comes from problems I encountered often.
-The project is very big however.
-In some areas I don't have time to impliment a feature, in others I don't have the skills yet.
-Here is a breakdown of how I decided on the minimal viable product fot the first release.
+The project is very big, however.
+In some areas, I don't have time to implement a feature, in others I don't have the skills yet.
+Here is a breakdown of how I decided on the minimal viable product for the first release.

 <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1648111832/Screenshot_from_2022-03-24_08-49-35_vzrkna.png"/>

  ## <p id="nav">Nav / Footer</p>
-The navbar features a logo to the feed page, font awesome icons for all of the different pages a user can visit, a searchbar, and a notification bell.
+The navbar features a logo to the feed page, font awesome icons for all of the different pages a user can visit, a search bar, and a notification bell.
 Any flash messages will also be displayed under the navbar.
 The footer again provides links to any useful pages and links to social media sites.

 - navbar